sims1710/Converter/README.md

 The usage assumes that additional functions like `dec_to_hex_lookup_table`, `hex_to_dec_lookup_table`, and `continuous_division` are implemented elsewhere in the code, as they are referenced in the conversion functions.

 **Usage:**

-To help you better, I'll need more information about the specific `converter.py` script you're referring to.
-In general, running a Python script involves using the Python interpreter in your terminal or command prompt.
 Here are the general steps:

 1. **Install Python:**
    Make sure you have Python installed on your system.
 You can download it from the official [Python website](https://www.python.org/downloads/).
 Follow the installation instructions for your operating system.